Differential KO-theory: constructions, computations, and applications: Recollections on topological -theory

 \end{definition} The forms $p_n(\mathcal{F}_{\nabla})$ can also be obtained as the $2n$-th Chern form of the corresponding complexified bundle.
 From the splitting principle, one immediately sees the integrality of the integrals

 for every cycle $c:\Delta^n\to M$.
 Hence, each $p_n$ is in the image of the canonical map $H^{4n}(M;\ZZ)\to H^{4n}(M;\RR)$.

 \begin{remark}[Realizability of forms by Pontrjagin/Chern characters] One can ask which differential form can arise as the Pontrjagin character form of some real vector bundle.
-One can ask for results on the latter in analogy to those of the Chern character. \begin{enumerate}[{\bf (i)}]
+Some partial work along these lines has been done for complex K-theory. \begin{enumerate}[{\bf (i)}]

-\item Note that the characterization for Chern character forms are given in \cite{TWZ1} (Corollary 2.7 and Corollary 5.8).
+\item Every even exact form (and odd exact form for $\op{K}^1$) arises as the component of a Chern character form \cite{TWZ1} (Corollary 2.7 and Corollary 5.8).
 See also \cite{PT} for the case of Hermitian holomorphic vector bundles.
-Earlier computational results appear in \cite[Theorem 5.4]{Da}
+Earlier computational results on the image of the Chern character appear in \cite[Theorem 5.4]{Da}

 \item For any bundle over a closed Riemannian manifold after stabilizing, there is a unitary connection on the bundle whose Chern-Weil form is the harmonic representative of the Chern character of the bundle \cite[Corollary 5.1]{SSu1}.